abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this we merge consecutive the lists in `lists` into and create a new `mergedLists` array containing half of the `lists`.
 - Then we set `lists = mergedLists`, and then do the same operation.
-We repeat untill the size of `lists` is reduced to `1` and all the `lists` are merged.
+We repeat until the size of `lists` is reduced to `1` and all the `lists` are merged.
 - Then we return the final list, `lists[0]` that is remaining in `lists`.

 ```python